ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### hwversion (Hardware Version) Claim

 The "hwversion" claim is a text string the format of which is set by each manufacturer.
-The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
+The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{RFC9393}}.
 It is useful to know how to sort versions so the newer can be distinguished from the older.
 A "hwversion" claim MUST only be present if a "hwmodel" claim described in {{hwmodel}} is present.